 Sunrise Breakfast on Sanur Beach

-As part of our stay we were treated to a sunrise breakfast on Sanur Beach.
+As part of our stay we were treated to a sunrise breakfast on Sanur Beach, a short drive from Sanur Port where to boats leave for Nusa Penida.
 Starting at the break of dawn, we were driven to Kayumanis’s private stretch of beach as Sanur’s quiet streets as they came to life.
 Two sun loungers were laid out for us on the dawn-drenched beach, and the breakfast we had chosen the night before was served; a selection of pastries alongside a cooked breakfast, fresh fruit, melon juice and a piping hot flask of local tea.
 Taking advantage of the nearly deserted beach we went for a post-breakfast stroll, enjoying the tranquillity often not afforded to travellers in more popular spots in Bali.

 Visiting the Jimbaran Fish Market